Jesusdhlo/Final-Project-Artificial-Neural-Networks-Course/README.md

 # Final Project Artificial Neural Networks Course
- I did a comparison between artificial neural networks in the graduation forecast for undergraduate students from the University of Puerto Rico Mayagüez Campus.
+ A comparison was made between artificial neural networks in the graduation forecast for undergraduate students from the University of Puerto Rico Mayagüez Campus.